Pre-Medical Technology at UH Mānoa

 - follow written and verbal directions to perform laboratory tests and report results

 Students may apply for admission in the fall or spring semesters.
 Because some courses are offered sequentially, the curriculum is generally completed at the end of the spring semester.
-Applications are available through the MT office.
+Applications are available through the Medical Technology office.
 Applications require: